🪙 Discover special items that you can only find with us in our treasure chest. 🪙

 Tip:

-In our shop, you'll find replacement toe stops in various hardnesses, shapes, and colors – suitable for street, dance, or outdoor use!
+In our shop, you'll find replacement toe stops in various colors – suitable for street, dance, or outdoor use!
 We also offer the right tools for changing them.